michaelfeil/skyjo_rl/README.md

     ├── skyjo_rl           <- Source code for use in this project.
     │   ├── __init__.py    <- Makes skyjo_rl a Python module
     │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
+    │   ├── game       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
     │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
+    │   ├── models         <-
+    │   │   │
     │   │   ├── predict_model.py
     │   │   └── train_model.py
     │   │
+    │   └── environment
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
+    │       └── visualize.py
     │
     └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io